-Le Chéile offers a range of services to young people and their families which are delivered by regional co-ordinators and volunteers.
+Le Chéile offers a range of services to young people and their families which are delivered by a team of staff and volunteers.

 1. Mentoring

 - Youth Mentoring

 Youth Mentoring is a one-to-one relationship-based support which provides a positive role model to a young person.
 Mentors help young people improve their self-esteem, work on relationships and communication skills, and addressing anti-social behaviour.